-11. Is taking medications to treat chronic medical conditions and/or conditions associated with renal disease and has not been on a stable regimen regimen for at least 1 month and/or is unable to withhold the use of the medication(s) within 4 hours prior to and 8 hours after administration of the study drug.
-Exceptions may be granted for subjects in whom a medication regimen has been adjusted within the three-month window, at the discretion of the Investigator and following consultation with the Sponsor.
+8. Is taking medications to treat chronic medical conditions and has not been on a stable regimen for at least 1 month and/or is unable to withhold the use of the medication(s) within 4 hours prior to and 8 hours after administration of the study drug.
+Exceptions may be granted for participants in whom a medication regimen has been adjusted within the one-month window, at the discretion of the Investigator and following consultation with the Sponsor.
 See Section 5.1.2 for allowed medical conditions, and Section 6.5 for allowed medications.